Dr Mark Cary M.Eng, PhD

 Senior Technical Specialist/Leader in Industry

 Mark spent 34.5 years in the automotive industry as a technical specialist at Ford’s Dunton technical centre in Essex.
 Much of his work involved generating empirical models of engine performance parameters from large scale experiments known as a “map”.
 Mark’s PhD led to the commercial development of the MATLAB model-based calibration (MBC) toolbox.
-He has expertise in internal combustion engines, power train control and calibration, combustion, statistical experimental design, nonlinear system identification, spatial statistical models, nonparametric regression, multi-objective optimisation, maximum likelihood, repeated measures and longitudinal analysis.
-His current research is focusing on the application of the elastic net to training neural-fuzzy models.
+He has expertise in internal combustion engines, power train control and calibration, combustion, statistical experimental design, nonlinear system identification, spatial statistical models, nonparametric regression, multi-objective optimisation, maximum likelihood, repeated measures and longitudinal analysis, global optimisation and multi-objective optimisation.
+His current research is focusing on novel hierarchical neuro-fuzzy models for battery life prediction for BEV and on large scale Bayesian Optimisation algorithms.

 - M.Eng with accredited industrial training.
 City University, 1986.